SammieJay/Hist1900-Memex/docs/Starting Point.md

 ### Source Notes
  [[0-Source Index|Source Notes - Index]] <br>
  Notes that contian references and summarys from the research I've done.
-Each note relates to a peive of media I took information from.
+Each note relates to a piece of media I took information from.